ssthind/CarND-Behavioral-Cloning/writeup_report.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to try various models on the existing data set.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use simple single layer convolution neural network model.
+Then next model tested was Similar to [Nvidia architecture](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
+I thought a similar model to this might be appropriate because it, was used for the similar task.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
 This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+To combat the overfitting, I modified the model by adding drop out layers after convolutions layer 2, 3, 4 and after first dense/fully connected layer. and to reduce the number of parameter MAX Pooling layer were added to convolutions layers(with ELU activation) 2,3,4,

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle more very closer to lane in certains turns.
+So to improve the driving behavior in these cases, I tried experimenting the the RELU activation(instead of ELU) and with Stride(subsample) of 2 in convolution layer instead of MAX pooling.
+Which improved the model further making the car move more in center compared to earlier models tried.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle is able to drive autonomously around the track much better on the road.

 #### 2. Final Model Architecture